Aircloak/aircloak/air/docs/content/ops/configuration.md

 The `air_site` parameter holds the URL where Insights Air component can be reached.
 It can be in the form of `"ws://air_host_name:port"` or `"wss://air_host_name:port"`, where `air_host_name` is the address of the machine where the Insights Air component is running.
 You should use the `ws` prefix if Insights Air is serving traffic over HTTP, while `wss` should be used for the HTTPS protocol.

 The `salt` parameter is used for anonymisation purposes.
-Make sure to create a strongly random secret for this parameter, for example with the following command:
+If your Aircloak Insights installation has multiple Insights Cloak instances you must make sure they use the same salt.
+Failing to do so has a negative impact on the quality of the anonymization.
+You can derive a strong `salt` parameter using a command such as:

 ```
 cat /dev/urandom |